TheUnknownCylon/GBA-Pokemon-Hacking/docs/pokescript.md

     = I am a simple text, so...\l
     = HELLO WORLD!

-As you can see, the script contains of a simple command ``facemessage`` which tells the game to let the person talking to, face you as a player, and say the text that is stored in `$my_text`.
+As you can see, the script contains of a simple command ``message`` which tells the game to let the person talking to, face you as a player by using ``FACE``, and say the text that is stored in `$my_text`.

 Other forms of messages are also possible:

 * If you do not want to let the person face the player, of when the person talking to the player is already facing the player, the command
 ``message $my_text`` can be used.
+This command will not remove the message from screen.
+To do so, you should call ``relase`` at the end of your script.

+* Instead of using `FACE`, you can also use: `OBTAINED`, `FOUND`, `SIGN`, `YESNO`, `LOCK`, `PUT_IN`, or `POKENAV`.

-If you do not want to talk immediately, but do some other stuff first, then it is a good idea to use a different PokeScript construction, where first the person you are talking to is locked (frozen) by calling `lock`, and faces the player by calling `faceplayer`, and once finished, a `release` call unlocks the person again:
+If you do not want to talk immediately, but do some other stuff first, then it is a good idea to use a different PokeScript construction, where first the person you are talking to is locked (frozen) by calling `lock`, and faces the player by calling `faceplayer`, and once finished.
+At the end of the script, call `release` to clean up.

     #org $start
       lock         'Locks the script person (e.g. it stops walking)